-Looking for a gluten free guide to Bucharest?
+Looking for a gluten-free guide to Bucharest?
 Look no further, I created one just for celiacs.
 Before going to Romania, I did extensive research on Romania and where celiacs could eat.
-I messaged some locals I connected with who told me that they did have options, but my easiest options would be the larger grocery stores.
-For the celiacs that are reading, I’ll be honest it was harder to find food in Bucharest for my daughter at the restaurants.
-The larger Carrefours have gluten free sections, and I highly suggest you pick up some bread and snacks from there.
-Or bring some with you, which is something we always do.
-We didn’t find one café with gluten free options for a quick snack other than a drinkable yogurt.
+I connected with some locals who told me that they did have options, but it could be difficult.
+For the celiacs that are reading, I’ll be honest it was harder to find food in Bucharest at the restaurants.
+The larger Carrefours have gluten-free sections.
+I highly suggest you pick up some bread and snacks from there, or bring some with you, which is something we always do.
+We didn’t find one café with gluten-free options for a quick snack other than a drinkable yogurt.
 We also kept lunch meat on hand to make her sandwiches in the afternoon.
 Often times waiters didn’t seem to understand that it would make her sick if she ate gluten, I think due to lack of knowledge.
 Even if they do speak English, I suggest you hand them a gluten free card in Romanian, explaining that you can get very sick if you eat it.
-When you are traveling with a celiac patient it can be tough if they are sick, I hope this guide helps you on your travels.
+When you are traveling with a celiac patient it can be tough if they are sick, I hope my gluten-free guide to Bucharest helps you on your travels.

-- Aubergine They have lots of gluten free options, my daughter had falafels for a starter and for her main course, hummus with a cutlet.
+- Aubergine They have lots of gluten-free options, my daughter had falafels for a starter.
+For her main course she ate hummus with a cutlet.
 She really enjoyed it and didn’t have any issues.
 For picky kiddos you will be out of luck here.

 - Caru’ Cu Bere This is a local place that I would recommend for the environment, the food was okay, but we loved the atmosphere.
 Our daughter ordered a pork dish with polenta, she had absolutely no issues.
 The pork was tough, but tasted fine.

 - Gregory’s Greek Deli & Coffee was my favorite place for quick cappuccinos and the dessert pastries were delicious.
 I loved the phyllo dough topped with Nutella.
-They did have pre packaged Greek yogurt smoothies which were gluten free.
+They sold pre-packaged Greek yogurt smoothies which were gluten-free.